 Latrobe City Council must consult RMIT University prior to making any substantial adaptations or amendments to the document.

 We would like to acknowledge the Gunaikurnai people of the Braiakaulung Nation as the traditional Owners of the land on which Future Morwell works within.
-We respectfully recognise elders past,
+We respectfully recognise elders past, present and future.

 DISCLAIMER